-In the absence of a procedural provision in this Convention, the European Patent Office shall take into account generally accepted principles in the matter in the Contracting States.
+In the absence of a procedural provision in this Convention, the European Patent Office takes into account the principles generally accepted in the matter in the Contracting States.

-The Grand Chamber does not think this article is sufficient: in fact, it refers to "principles" and does not allow the complete creation of a specific avenue of cassation (points 3.a to 3.d of the reasons).
+The Grand Chamber does not believe that this article is sufficient: indeed, it refers to & #8220; of the principles & #8221; and would not allow the complete creation of a specific way of cassation (points 3.a to 3.d of the reasons).

-For any decision regarding the revocation or forfeiture of a patent, an opportunity for judicial review will be offered.
+For any decision concerning the revocation or forfeiture of a patent, a possibility of judicial review will be offered.

-Final administrative decisions in any of the procedures mentioned in paragraph 4 may be subject to review by a judicial or quasi-judicial authority.
-However, there will be no obligation to provide for the possibility of review of decisions in the event of unsuccessful opposition or administrative revocation, provided that the grounds for such proceedings can be the subject of invalidation proceedings.
+The final administrative decisions in #8217; any of the procedures mentioned in paragraph 4 may be subject to #8217; review by a judicial or quasi-judicial authority.
+However, there will be no obligation to provide for a possibility of review of decisions in the event of an opposition formed in vain or of administrative revocation, provided that the reasons for these procedures can be the subject of invalidation procedures.

 Chapter 57.
 G2 / 97 - Principle of good faith and failure to pay the appeal fee

 decision G2 / 97 was issued on November 12, 1998.

 If the complainant does not pay an appeal fee, does the principle of good faith require that the & #8217; EPO warns the & #8220; potential claimant & #8221; of his forgetfulness?